Competitive Drive: Amputee golfer inspires through his love of the game

 “He’s so tall, he has long levers and he hits the ball a long way,” said McPherson golf coach Kurt Kinnamon.
 “He’s a pleasure to have on the golf team, and he’s a very hard worker — he loves to be out here, he’s the first one here and he’s usually the last one to leave.”

-VanCampen stated, “Results come from your hard work and your dedication to the sport, every ounce of your time and effort that you put into it matters.”
-He added, “Here, it’s all on you, between your mental game and your physical ability.”
+“Results come from your hard work and your dedication to the sport, every ounce of your time and effort that you put into it matters,” VanCampen added.
+“Here, it’s all on you, between your mental game and your physical ability.”

 On the links, VanCampen has never let his handicap affect his handicap.
 In fact, his ‘disadvantage’ doubles as his motivation.